Alwaki/MF2103/README.md

 Task 1: PID control.
 ---------------------
 Finished.
-Note that build files are not included for space reasons (100+ files).
+Note that build files are not included for brevity reasons (100+ files).

 Task 2: RTOS.
 ---------------------